VasiliyKolihalov/FatNetLib/docs/2-essentials/2-endpoints.md

 * Reliability — guarantee of package delivery to the endpoint.
   When registering with Builder-style, `Reliability` is passed as argument.
   In Controller-style, `Reliability` is passed to the constructor of the attribute that defines the type endpoint.
-  By default, set the highest guarantee.
-  `Reliability` can be set for all network endpoints, except Initial endpoints.
+  The highest guarantee is set by default `Reliability` can be set for all network endpoints, except Initial endpoints.
   They always have the highest guarantee.

-* PackageSchemaPatch.
-Patch the package schema for a specific endpoint.
-Allows you to specify the types of fields in the package for deserialization.
+* PackageSchemaPatch — allows you to specify the types of fields in the package for deserialization.
 More often, the type Body is specified.
 Set separately for the incoming and for the response package (`RequestSchemaPatch` and `ResponseSchemaPatch`).
 When registering with Builder-style, it is passed as an argument.
 And in Controller-style